Frequently Asked Questions

 You can meet with the Undergraduate or Graduate Advisor of the department where you are pursuing a degree to make sure the course(s) you are taking count toward your degree/program.

 How do I obtain a student ID card?

 Open University students who wish to obtain a student ID card would need to submit proof of registration to the Bursar's office.
 ID card can be picked up in person or mailed to student's address upon enrollment verification.
 ID card is onlid valid during the term student enrolls in a class at SJSU.

 How do I withdraw from OU classes?

 See the OU calendar for deadlines.
-You may withdraw from courses after the refund deadline and receive a “W” grade by securing the approval signature of the instructor and CIES Associate Dean on a withdrawal petition form.
+You may withdraw from courses after the refund deadline and receive a “W” grade by securing the approval signature of the instructor and CPGE Associate Dean on a withdrawal petition form.
 No refund is given.
 Failure to withdraw officially from a course generates a failing grade of “F” or “WU”.